CALDISS-AAU/project_pol-media-use/personal-log.md

 - 2 files were not downloaded due to long filenames.
 Filenames corrected in `articles_subset_2023-02-14.json` (`scripts/articles_subset.py`) to be less than 255 characters.
 - All raw html files downloaded.

+#### 2023-03-02

+- Additions to `scripts/datahandling/articles_subset.py`:
+  - Uses `articles_combined_2022-12-08_textdl_20221213.json` as raw data (latest collection with text dl from 2022-12-13)
+  - Retrieve missing text from raw HTML, if text is missing and there is no paywall
+  - Write out data changes (number of articles) to `docs/articles_subset_reportinput.txt`